alexanderatallah/window.ai/models/local_hugging_face/README.md

     return finbert, tokenizer, model_fn
 ```

 Note that each function returns a tuple of `(model, tokenizer, model_function)`, where model_function is called to get the inference.
+The `model_function` is usually copied directly from the examples provided on the Hugging Face model page.

 And that should be it!